Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Upper West Side Calm + safe Near Central Park Slower nightlife

-💡 Insider Tip (Very Important)
+💡 Critical Insider Tip

 If your main goal is the match, stay in New Jersey near MetLife Stadium.
 But if you want the full New York experience, stay in Manhattan and commute.
+Don't try to do both perfectly — pick your priority.

 Another time, I stayed closer to the Upper West Side, and the difference was huge.
 It felt calmer, more residential.
 I could actually rest and recharge before heading out again.